fthozdemir/static-tv-noise/README.md

 or live https://fthozdemir.github.io/static-tv-noise/
 #### Level 2

 I used electron-forge as packager.
 Releases are to big to upload them to github.
-For the pack the app run;
+For the pack the app run the following code **after the installation**

 ```
 npm start make